Switching is free to start and could save you thousands per year. Your home is not affected at any point.

 AIB

 One of Ireland's largest mortgage lenders.
-Competitive fixed rates.
+Competitive 2–5 year fixed rates.
+Green mortgage discount available.

 Bank of Ireland

+Strong cashback offers offset switching costs.
 Wide range of fixed and variable products.
-Strong cashback offers.

 Permanent TSB